Adrian Boafo

 Adrian A. Boafo (born May 10, 1994) is an American politician.
 He is a member of the Maryland House of Delegates for District 23 in Prince George's County, Maryland.
-He previously served as the mayor pro tempore of Bowie, Maryland, and as a member of the Bowie City Council from 2019 to 2023.
+He previously served as the Vice Mayor and District 3 council member for the City of Bowie from 2019 to 2022.

 Background

+Boafo was born in Arlington, Virginia on May 10, 1994.
+His parents were immigrants from Ghana who migrated to the United States after the country's democratic political systems collapsed.

 Boafo graduated from DeMatha Catholic High School in 2012.
 He later attended the University of Baltimore, where he received a Bachelor of Arts degree in government and public policy in 2016, and American University, where he received a Master of Business Administration degree in 2019.
-After graduating, Boafo worked as a national press assistant for U.S. Representative Ruben Kihuen from 2017 to 2018.
-He later served as the campaign manager for House Majority leader Steny Hoyer from 2019 to 2021.
+After graduating, Boafo worked as a national press assistant for U.S. Representative Ruben Kihuen.
+He later served as the campaign manager for House Majority leader Steny Hoyer from 2018 to 2021.

 Bowie mayor pro-tempore

+Election

-Boafo filed to run for District 3 of the Bowie city council on May 8, 2019, challenging incumbent councilmember Darian Senn-Carter.
+Boafo filed to run for District 3 of the Bowie city council on May 8, 2019, challenging incumbent council member Darian Senn-Carter.
 Boafo won election to the Bowie city council on November 6, 2019, with 34.8 percent of the vote.
-Soon after, the council selected him to serve as the city's mayor pro tempore, succeeding at-large councilmember Henri Gardner.
+Soon after, the council selected him to serve as the city's youngest mayor pro tempore, succeeding at-large council member Henri Gardner.
 While working for the Bowie city council, Boafo also worked as a federal lobbyist for the Oracle Corporation.

-Boafo announced he would run for the Maryland House of Delegates in District 23 on February 25, 2022.
-His campaign was endorsed by House Majority Leader Steny Hoyer.
-Boafo won the Democratic primary on July 19, 2022, placing second with 14.4 percent of the vote.